 You can try snowshoeing in Kranjska Gora.
-Who said night is only for sleeping?
-There is so much going on in Slovenia in winter!
+Who said the night is only for sleeping?
+There is so much going on in winter in Slovenia!

-This one only lasts for five days in December, so do check the dates and plan your Slovenia winter holiday accordingly.
 The magical underground world of Postojna becomes a stage.
-Different nativity scenes are set along a 5-kilometer-long footpath inside the most popular cave in Slovenia.
+Different nativity scenes are set along a 5-kilometer-long footpath inside the most famous cave in Slovenia.
+This one lasts only five days in December, so check the dates and plan your Slovenia winter holiday accordingly.

-Many a mountain winter hut are also open in the winter and offer typical local mountain meals to hiking enthusiasts — the ideal winter escape in Slovenia.
-Having the right winter gear and a local guide or an organized tour will add immense value to your trip, allowing you to enjoy the views.
+Many mountain winter huts are also open in the winter and offer typical local mountain meals to hiking enthusiasts — the ideal winter escape in Slovenia.
+You have the proper winter gear, and a local guide or an organized tour will add immense value to your trip, allowing you to enjoy the views.

 The minimum tire tread depth must be 3 mm.
-If it snows earlier or later, you are also only allowed on the road with the right equipment.
-When you rent a car during that period, it should come with winter tires on – be sure to double check.
+If it snows earlier or later, you are only allowed on the road with the right equipment.
+When you rent a car during that period, it should come with winter tires on – be sure to double-check.

 Slovenia winter travel with a vehicle after a heavy snowfall isn’t too hard, though.
-The roads usually get cleared quickly, but it can be tricky to find a parking space in big cities like Ljubljana so factor in extra time for finding a space or for more traffic than usual.
+The roads usually get cleared quickly, but finding a parking space in big cities like Ljubljana can be tricky, so factor in extra time for finding a space or for more traffic than usual.

 Alpine Skiing And Snowboarding In Slovenia

 Or, if (like me) we do not like to ski, we watch our skiing heroes compete from inside our warm living rooms with a cup of mulled wine or hot chocolate in our hands.
-Knowing the names of the current skiing stars, and also all about guys and girls who retired from the white circus long ago, is a norm.
+Knowing the names of the current skiing stars and all about guys and girls who retired from the white circus long ago is normal.

+Slovenia ski holidays are extremely popular, and there are many quality ski resorts in Slovenia.
+Most are family-friendly and close to a town, so you can spend part of the day on the slopes and sightseeing.
 Of course, you can also turn off the TV and go skiing or snowboarding yourself.
-Slovenia ski holidays are extremely popular and there are many quality ski resorts in Slovenia.
-Most are family-friendly and close to a town, so you can spend part of the day on the slopes and part sightseeing.

-Best options include Rogla, Krvavec, Pohorje, Cerkno, Vogel, Kanin, Golte, Kope, Soriška Planina, and Kranjska Gora, which is arguably the best place to ski in Slovenia.
-There is also the tempting option of booking Slovenia ski packages at a hotel with a pool, and spending half of the day out on the snow and other half soaking tired muscles in a spa.
+When you visit Slovenia in winter, the best options include Rogla, Krvavec, Pohorje, Cerkno, Vogel, Kanin, Golte, Kope, Soriška Planina, and Kranjska Gora is arguably the best place to ski in Slovenia.
+There is also the tempting option to book Slovenia ski packages at a hotel with a pool and spend half of the day out in the snow and the other half soaking tired muscles in a spa.